 On the 21st, the house was ready, but suddenly our eager moods changed.
 Don and I spent all day debating with the kids, through texts and phone calls.
 Advice from doctor relatives and pediatricians, had us extra worried about air travel with a baby.
 Our kids were concerned about their parents as well.
 Especially the one who had open heart surgery...

-By 9 pm, we decided we all wanted to be together, without any risks.
-We would drive out the next day.
+By 9 pm, we decided we all wanted to be together, with the lowest risk.
+Don and I said we'd drive out the next day.
 I gathered the boxes the kids had shipped to Texas.
 I bagged the wrapped gifts.

 In the morning we threw some clothes in suitcases, grabbed bread and peanut butter and filled the car.
-We were off by 10.
-We hoped to make it to Portland in 5 days.
+We were off by 10 and hoped to make it to Portland in 5 days.